 Developmental editing involves the macro aspects.
-In fiction, that might mean things like pacing, character, and point of view.
-In nonfiction, it might involve structure, clarity, or balance of prescriptive vs. illustrative content.
+In fiction, that might mean things like pacing, plotting, character development, and effective use of point of view.
+In nonfiction, it might involve structure, clarity of information, or balance of prescriptive vs. illustrative content.
 I write comments on the manuscript if there's a specific point where I'd suggest revision.
-In the editorial letter, I explain in more depth what my concern is, why it matters, and some ideas on how to address it.
+In the editorial letter, I explain in more depth what my overall concerns are, why they matter, and ideas on how to address them.

 Please note that I do not copy-edit.
 Copy-editing involves fact checking, making sure words with multiple acceptable spellings are consistently spelled throughout, and correcting grammar and spelling errors.
-Copy-editing is usually the last stage a manuscript goes through, after all editing and revisions are done, and is handled by the publisher.
+Copy-editing is usually the last stage a manuscript goes through, after developmental and line editing and revisions are done, and is handled by the publisher.

-My full editing service includes an electronically edited manuscript with changes tracked, margin comments, an editorial letter, and a call or e-mail exchange to answer any questions you have after you've received the edited manuscript.
+My Full Developmental Edit includes an electronically edited manuscript with margin comments using track changes, an editorial letter, and a call or e-mail exchange to answer any questions you have after you've received the edited manuscript.

-If you're on a budget, I offer a Read and Review developmental edit, which includes a close reading of the manuscript and a detailed editorial letter, but no tracked changes or margin comments.
+If you're on a budget, I offer a Read and Review developmental edit, which includes a close reading of the manuscript and a detailed editorial letter, but no tracked changes or margin comments on the manuscript.
 While not as detailed as a full developmental edit, this is a less expensive option that can give you guidance for revising your book to make it stronger and more marketable.